nickthedude/consecutive/README.md

 Install:

-copy TMConsecutiveDayHelper.h and TMConsecutiveDayHelper.m into your project as well as NSDate+Helpers.h and NSDate+Helpers.m.
+        Copy TMConsecutiveDayHelper.h and TMConsecutiveDayHelper.m into your project as well as NSDate+Helpers.h and NSDate+Helpers.m.

 place a call to: